********** Funeral Sermon on John 14:1-6 **********

 "I am going there to prepare a place for you."
 Jesus is the bridegroom.
 The church is His bride.
 He ascended into heaven where He is getting a room ready for the bride's arrival.
 And, like a bridegroom He awaits the bride's arrival with great anticipation.

-Did you notice how Jesus starts off this passage?
+Now, do you notice how Jesus starts off this passage?
 "Do not let your hearts be troubled."
 That's the problem, isn't it?!
-We often let our hearts be troubled.
-We mourn that Milen, a husband and father, has died.
-We are upset that he was in a nursing home or hospital bed rather than somewhere else.
-We think of the changes and frustrations he underwent because of his stroke.
+When someone dies we often let our hearts be troubled.
+We mourn that Darwin, a husband and father, has died.
 And, our hearts become troubled when we think of Madeline as a widow for a second time.
 "Do not let your hearts be troubled."
 "Do not let your hearts be disturbed or upset."
 This word describes King Herod when he heard that a King of the Jews has been born (Mt 2:3).
 This word describes the disciples when they thought the Lord Jesus was a ghost walking towards them on the water (Mt 14:26).
 This word describes the stirring of the water in the pool of Bethesda – all mixed up (Jn 5:7).

 When Thomas heard Jesus was leaving to prepare a place, he wanted to know the way to the Father's mansion.
 Jesus said, "I am the way and the truth and the life.
 No one comes to the Father except through me" (Jn 14:6).
 Unless you believe Jesus is the WAY, the only way, you have no place in the Father's mansion either.

 How is Jesus the way?
 Don't forget when Jesus says this.
-Jesus says "I am the way," just before He hangs impotent upon the cross.
+Jesus says "I am the way," just before He hangs in pain upon the cross.
 He says "I am the truth," just before the lies of evil men nail Him to the tree.
 He says "I am the life," just before He Himself is placed in the tomb and rises from the dead.

-Milen knew this.
-Milen put his trust in Jesus.
-So Milen has been taken by the heavenly bridegroom into the Father's mansion.
+Darwin knew this.
+Darwin put his trust in Jesus.
+So Darwin has been taken by the heavenly bridegroom into the Father's mansion.
 Today he is experiencing life with Christ in a way that is not possible on this earth.

 Every death is a good time to look at yourself and ask: when I die where will I end up?
 Do I trust in Jesus?
 Do I trust in Jesus alone?
 Do I know in my heart that He is the only way into the Father's mansion?